MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 ### Skeleton Key

 Another domain dominance method attackers use is known as **Skeleton Key**.
 Using a Skeleton Key, the attacker creates, the attacker can masquerade *as any user* at *any time*.
-In a Skeleton Key attack, every user still has the ability to sign in with their normal password, but each of their accounts is also given a master password.
+In a Skeleton Key attack, every user can still sign in with their normal password, but each of their accounts is also given a master password.
 The new master password or Skeleton Key gives anyone who knows it, open access to the account.
 A Skeleton Key attack is achieved by patching the LSASS.exe process on the domain controller, forcing users to authenticate via a downgraded encryption type.

 Let's see exactly how Skeleton Key works:

 1. Move **mimikatz** to **ContosoDC** using the **SamirA** credentials we acquired before.
-Make sure to push the right architecture of **mimikatz.exe** based on the architecture type of the DC (64 bit vs 32-bit).
+Make sure to push the right architecture of **mimikatz.exe** based on the architecture type of the DC (64-bit vs 32-bit).
 From the **mimikatz** folder, execute:

    ``` cmd
    xcopy mimikatz.exe \\ContosoDC\c$\temp